 Time flies but terrifying events live on

-Denmark was, as many know, occupied by Germany during the war.
+Denmark was, as many know, occupied by Germany during the world war 2.
 And just like in other places, there are still traces of this world-changing event.
 So join us on a tour to places that make you feel the beat of history.

-And the memories live on to this day
+And memories are with us to this day

 Advertisement for the newspaper Information which was founded during the war and acted as a news agency for the resistance movement.